Edibles Guide Part 5. Edibles vs Smoking

-What do smoking cannabis and consuming marijuana infused products have in common and what are the main differences?
+What do smoking cannabis and consuming cannabis infused products have in common and what are the main differences?

-- Edibles take a long time for the effects to kick in but they provide a more discreet way of ingesting.
-Confectionery, drinks, gummies and other MIPs have no pungent smell of weed when stored or consumed, they are small and do not look anything like marijuana buds.
+2. Edibles take a long time for the effects to kick in but they provide a more discreet way of ingesting.
+Confectionery, drinks, gummies and other marijuana infused products (MIPs) have no pungent smell of weed when stored or consumed, they are small and do not look anything like marijuana buds.
 They can be safely kept in your pocket, and their use does not require any special device.
 Edibles are portable, inconspicuous, and can be consumed anywhere, BUT keep in mind - public consumption of cannabis is against the law.

-- Delay in effects.
+4. Delay in effects.
 As we learned in section 3, the Edibles do not kick in at once as it happens when you smoke - the usual time for the THC effects to settle varies from a few seconds to 10 minutes tops.
-Thus edibles are not suitable for fast relief.
+Thus, edibles are not suitable for fast relief.

-The final result is ultimately very similar.
-Consuming an indica edible you will feel relaxed, sedated and sleepy.
-Consuming sativa will make you talkative, elevate your creativity and energy.
+The final results are ultimately very similar.
+Consuming an indica edible will make you feel relaxed, sedated and sleepy.
+Consuming a sativa will make you talkative, elevate your spirits, boost creativity and energy.

 To sum up - you will experience pretty similar effects from edibles as you do from smoking, though they will be delayed with no control over 'when' but they do offer a prolonged action.

 Disclaimer.
 To eat or not to eat is solely your choice and no one else’s.
 We outlined recommendations solely for informational purposes.
 We would like to draw your attention to the fact that this information applies to certified products that are sold legally.
 Most of it does not apply to home cooked edibles, as there is no way to determine the exact composition, the overall and piece by piece THC levels, and so on.
 We strongly recommend refraining from edibles you don’t know.